Foundations of Composition

 Triangles and Circles

 Using Color Intentionally

 Moving the Viewer's Eye Around the Frame

 Forced Perspective and Photographic Illusion

 "This is the course that woke me up to observing life around me in a whole new way.
 I found myself finding “attractive” moments that previously I would have missed.
 And I started to learn the secrets that change snapshots into “real” photographs."

 This textbook-model course offers students a dynamic learning environment due to the collaborative nature of the materials.
 Each run will consist of one instructor (Lisa Benemelis or Kristy Dooley) although the course PDF and videos will draw upon examples from both (as well as several other instructors) to illustrate specific points.

-The CPS workshop is a 100% online classroom experience.
-Once you sign up, you have access to a course forum that is open 24 hours a day so that you can learn and join discussions on your own schedule.
+Your workshop registration includes access to a private online forum for sharing and discussion.
+The classroom forum is open 24 hours a day so that you can learn and join discussions on your own schedule.

-Each week students receive a set of course materials– these materials generally include a PDF and/or videos.
-Throughout the week, the instructor is present in the forum every day to answer questions and offer encouragement.
-Students receive an assignment each week that pertains to the topics covered in the course materials and class discussion throughout the week.
+Students receive an assignment to complete each week that pertains to the topics covered in the course materials and builds upon class discussion throughout the week.

 Study Along students have access to all materials and are able to view all content and conversation in the main workshop forum.
 They also receive access to their own private Study Along subforum for peer study groups and image shares.
 Study along students will not be able to ask the instructor questions or request instructor feedback on their assignments, but they can follow along with instructor critiques of the Full Participation assignments.